FDio/hicn/apps/README.md

 ## Introduction ##

-higet and hicn-http-server are two application examples that use hicn stack.
+higet and hicn-http-proxy are two application examples that use hicn stack.

 ## Using hICN Application Examples ##